-Construction disputes may be heard before the Qatari courts, initially before the Court of First Instance, then on appeal before the Court of Appeal, and finally before the Court of Cassation.
+Construction disputes may be heard before the Qatari courts, initially before the court of first instance, then on appeal before the court of appeal, and finally before the Court of Cassation.

-The Qatar International Court and Dispute Resolution Centre (QICDRC) houses a fully operational Civil and Commercial Court (comprising a first instance and appellate circuit), a Regulatory Tribunal and an ADR Centre that caters for arbitrations, mediations and a number of adjudication schemes.
-The jurisdiction of the Court and Tribunal is defined by Qatar Financial Centre (QFC) Law 7 of 2005 (as amended), and covers civil and commercial disputes that arise between QFC-registered companies (including their employees), the QFC itself (and any of its institutions), entities which the QFC, or a QFC-registered company, has contracted with, as well as those parties who have consented to the court having jurisdiction to hear their disputes.
-The ADR facilities are available to host ad-hoc arbitrations and mediations for parties who wish to use them.
+The Qatar International Court and Dispute Resolution Centre (QICDRC) houses a fully operational civil and commercial court (comprising a first instance and appellate circuit), a regulatory tribunal and an alternative dispute resolution (ADR) centre that caters for arbitrations, mediations and a number of adjudication schemes.
+The jurisdiction of the court and tribunal is defined by Qatar Financial Centre (QFC) Law No. 7 of 2005 (as amended), and covers civil and commercial disputes that arise between QFC-registered companies (including their employees), the QFC itself (and any of its institutions), entities which the QFC, or a QFC-registered company, has contracted with, as well as those parties who have consented to the court having jurisdiction to hear their disputes.
+The ADR facilities are available to host ad hoc arbitrations and mediations for parties who wish to use them.